Marcus Garvey Library: History

 The library as a central library in Tottenham replaces the Carnegie 1907 built Tottenham Central Library, the building still stands on Tottenham High Road.

 The library is named after Black activist and businessman Marcus Garvey.

-Marcus Garvey's son, Marcus Garvey III, was invited to visit the site of the new library in the Afrikan Jubilee Year in 1987, to lay the building's foundation stone with an inscription which is now found in the library foyer.
+Marcus Garvey's son, Marcus Garvey III, was invited to visit the site of the new library in the Afrikan Jubilee Year in 1987, to lay the building's foundation stone with an inscription which is now displayed with a bust of Garvey in the library foyer.

 The building that contains the library, firstly called the Tottenham Green Centre (also known as the Marcus Garvey Centre) first opened on 7 August 1987, the library shares the building with a leisure centre.

 The library finally opened in 1993.
 Its development was largely instigated by Bernie Grant, then a Councillor in Haringey.

 The building's design has postmodern cladding with yellow and red brick.

-In 2015 the Council announced plans to move Customer Service Centre facilities into the building, therefore presenting a risk of the library being downgraded and made smaller, to which the Friends of the library launched a campaign and petition.
+In 2015 the council announced plans to move Customer Service Centre facilities into the building, therefore presenting a risk of the library being downgraded and made smaller, to which the Friends of the library launched a campaign and petition.
 The campaign was supported by local politicians such as Jeremy Corbyn and David Lammy who said he was frustrated that Haringey's public consultation had been "poor".

-The library reopened in 2016 with this change which included a £3 million refurbisment.
+The library reopened in 2016 with this change which included a £3 million refurbishment.

+In early 2024 Haringey Council have proposed a 31% cut to the library service as reported by the Friends of the library.

 Services and collection

 The library has a Black literature section, as well as a large collection relating to Marcus Garvey, including biographical books, speeches and essays about Garvey.
+There are also portraits of Marcus Garvey on the library's walls.

 The library has a children's section and a garden.

 Black History Month celebrated at the library annually in October includes guest speakers, plays, dances and new book launches.

 Patrick Vernon in 2011 described the library as having "a large diaspora community of Jamaicans and people from the Caribbean who frequently use it to be inspired or to learn about the black contribution to British and world history...
 I have given talks on family genealogy, screened films and promoted authors and publications here."

-The library is one of Haringey's 9 Libraries, in 2022 the service will join The Library Consortium (TLC).
+The library is one of Haringey's 9 Libraries, in 2022 the service joined The Library Consortium (TLC).